ev2900/GotMilk_TwelveLabs/README.md

 [![Launch CloudFormation Stack](https://sharkech-public.s3.amazonaws.com/misc-public/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=gotmilk-twelvelabs&templateURL=https://sharkech-public.s3.amazonaws.com/misc-public/gotmilk_twelvelabs.yaml)

+The CloudFormation stack will ask for two inputs.
+An API key for TwelveLabs and the ID of an index that you will need to precreate.
+The easiest way to create an API key and index is via. the [TwelveLabs playground](https://playground.twelvelabs.io/).

 The following video demonstrates the process of deploying the CloudFormation stack, creating the resources depicted in the architecture

 <a href="https://youtu.be/AnAxwACr-jU">